NadaAshraf25003/Calculator_Project/README.md

 # 🧮 Calculator Pro

 A fully functional and responsive scientific calculator built using **HTML, CSS, and JavaScript**.
-This calculator supports both basic and advanced operations including trigonometric functions, logarithmic operations, exponentiation, factorial, and more.

 ---